houen/ssm/README.md

 - Onboarding new developers was made more difficult by not having a structured way of sharing secrets.
 - The adding or removing of secrets was done in a too ad-hoc way, causing confusion and weird local dev bugs.
 - The overhead added from "proper" secrets management was more than necessary for a small team.
-- The adding or removing of secrets was done in a too ad-hoc way, causing confusion and weird local bugs.
-- Onboarding new developers was made more difficult by not having a structured way of sharing secrets.
 - Offboarding was non-existent.

 I was missing an extremely simple tool that required no new infrastructure or tools, while allowing to conveniently and securely share secrets in a small company or team.
 So I created this.